Purdue Summer SURF Program

 If you have any questions, please contact the SURF office:

 Each summer top students from around the country come to Purdue to conduct research and network with other undergraduates.
-Engineering students who have completed their junior year, by the time the program starts, at a U.S. institution are encouraged to apply for the SURF program.
-In 2013, the program was enriched by the participation of 20 visiting students.
-Come join us in 2014!
+Students who have completed their junior year at a U.S. institution by the time the program starts are encouraged to apply for the SURF program.
+In 2014, the program was enriched by the participation of 21 visiting students.
+Come join us in 2015!

 Purdue University was founded in 1869, and is one of the nation's leading research institutions with a student population of 40,000 during the academic year.
 While fewer students are enrolled in classes during the summer, many undergraduates stay on campus to learn new skills and apply classroom knowledge to solve research problems in laboratories across campus.
 By working closely with other creative and innovative people, students explore, discover, and transform ideas into reality.